sbancuz/Appunti/Free grammars.md

 - **axioms** -> they define the whole language phrase (this doesn't use strings but just phrases)
 - **phrases** -> they define the phrase components

+Almost all the formal languages of practical use are infinite, that means that in order to generate an infinite language a grammar has to allow recursion if it does not already have a circular derivation.
+A grammar that does not contain a recursion is represented by an **acyclic** graph.
+To better visualize a grammar we use a [[Syntax tree]].

+A special case of language used in defining grammars is the [[Dyck language]] where parenthesis are defined to give precedence for operations.

-Two grammars are considered equals only if they generate the same language.
+Two grammars are considered equals only if they generate the same language but they can be divided in two cases:
+- weak equivalence -> the generated language is the same
+- strong equivalence -> the language is the same and the syntactic tree is structurally equivalent
 ### Derivation chain
 In order to represent the 'creation' of a phrase of a grammar we use a derivation chain that represents the steps took to represent it.